wprater/peel/README.md

 # peel

-An OOCSS BEM based Stylus framework
+An OOCSS BEM based [Stylus](http://github.com/learnboost/stylus) framework

+This framework aims to move to [Styl](http://github.com/visionmedia/styl) once the font calculations are built (probably a plugin)

 ## Structure